Collaborative Study on the Genetics of Alcoholism: Scientific mission

-Interview
+Interviews

 COGA researchers will interview subjects using the Semi-Structured Assessment for the Genetics of Alcoholism (SSAGA), specifically created for the COGA project.
 Each subject is asked to participate in the SSAGA, with different versions for adolescents and for parents being interviewed about their children.
-The SSAGA is a polydiagnostic psychiatric interview that will cover any drug or alcohol use as well as any emotional and/or medical problems the subject may have experienced.
+The SSAGA is a polydiagnostic psychiatric interview that covers any drug or alcohol use as well as any emotional and/or medical problems the subject may have experienced.
 The SSAGA is designed to use diagnostic criterion from the DSM III-R, DSM IV, and ICD-10.
 The SSAGA has been translated into nine languages and has been used in over 275 studies; researchers can use the SSAGA in their own projects.
 The wide adoption of the SSAGA ensures that data from COGA families are highly compatible with data from other studies and allows COGA to participate in numerous consortia that use meta-analytic methods to combine data and results.